 The OES visited Blackburn Bridge on June 23, 2002.
-Originally spanning Brannon's Fork near Young Hickory in Muskingum County, this 56-foot bridge was built in 1855 at a total cost of $378.
+Originally spanning Brannon’s Fork near Young Hickory in Muskingum County, this 56-foot bridge was built in 1855 at a total cost of $378.
 Being dismantled and moved in the 1960s due to strip mining, a man named Arthur Wesner purchased the bridge.
-In 1967, Blackburn Bridge was re-erected on Wesner's land along Big Run in Franklin Township.
-He later donated the bridge to the park systems, where it now stands in Slate Run Metro Park.
-It appears to be in wonderful shape and is currently being used on a nature trail to cross a ditch.
+In 1967, Blackburn Bridge was re-erected on Wesner’s land along Big Run in Franklin Township.
+He later donated the bridge to the park system and it now stands in Slate Run Metro Park.
+It appears to be in wonderful shape and is currently being used to cross a ditch along a nature trail.
 Blackburn Bridge is of the Multiple Kingpost Truss type, the most common type in Ohio.

 Location Information: Public Park

 Blackburn Bridge is in Slate Run Park located at 1375 State Route 674 N near Marcy; Pickaway County.